Project Open Source Open Society

 In 2017, a Mozilla Research Grant was awarded to explore the development of privacy add-ons as a tactic for advocacy and internet health.

 Privacy add-on developers, or other individuals who are knowledgeable about privacy add-ons, are being sought out for interviews.
-Additional information on the project and a copy of the consent form is available for your review.
+An overview of the project and a copy of the consent form are available for your review.

 Photo by: Maria Boehling for opensource.com via Flickr under CC BY-SA 2.0